+Solution: AET is specifically designed for addressing fundamental skillsBecause it is specifically designed for addressing fundamental skills like reading, writing, understanding, listening and numeracy I recommended Adult Education and Training (AET), also known as ABET, to my client.
+At Triple E Training we have 10 different AET learning areas, all fully accredited by Umalusi.
+After an initial placement assessment during which the employees’ current skills are evaluated it was apparent that they lack the necessary skills in English and Mathematics.
+A group of 50 employees was selected to commence two AET Level 1 (Grade 3) learning areas: Communication in English (literacy) and Mathematics (numeracy).
 Our national distribution of accredited AET facilitators made it possible for my client to commence the skills development programme at four different sites: Sandton, Ermelo, Middelburg and Nelspruit.
 Each site has been allocated a facilitator that will deliver two training session per week with a group of between 10 and 20 people.
 It takes 120 hours to complete one learning area which means that the entire project of skills development in English and Mathematics will take four years for employees to reach AET Level 4 (Grade 9).

 Expert opinion: AET benefits the company by contributing to the overall BBBEE StrategyApart from AET for Skills addressing my client’s immediate need for the training of low-skilled employees it further benefits the company by contributing to my client’s overall BBBEE Strategy.
 Because AET is classified as Category B training on the skills matrix my client can score extra points on the skills development element of the BEE Scorecard.
 The training project can also be included in the Annual Training Report (ATR) and completed training can be reported in the annual Workplace Skills Plan (WSP).
 Because Triple E Training is an accredited service provider my client also qualifies to claim grant funding from the Transport Education and Training Authority (TETA).

 Call to action: Triple E Training – Your partner in fundamental skills trainingWith Triple E Training as its partner my client, who operates in transport and logistics, is able to train a selected group of low-skilled employees in the fundamentals of reading, writing, understanding, listening and numeracy with the goal to improve productivity in its supply chain.